Five lemma

 In mathematics, especially homological algebra and other applications of abelian category theory, the five lemma is an important and widely used lemma about commutative diagrams.

-The five lemma is not only valid for abelian categories but also works in the category of groups, for example.
+The five lemma is valid for all abelian categories, as well as the category of groups.

 The five lemma can be thought of as a combination of two other theorems, the four lemmas, which are dual to each other.

 Statements

 Consider the following commutative diagram in any abelian category (such as the category of abelian groups or the category of vector spaces over a given field) or in the category of groups.

 The five lemma states that, if the rows are exact, m and p are isomorphisms, l is an epimorphism, and q is a monomorphism, then n is also an isomorphism.